meilisearch/documentation/create/how_to/aws.md

 Click on **Next: Configure Security Groups**.

-### 7. Security groups: networking and connectivity
+### 7. Security groups: Networking and connectivity

 For your MeiliSearch instance to communicate with the outside world, it is very important to allow SSH connections, HTTP, and HTTPS traffic.